LostArtefacts/TRX/docs/trx/OUTFITS.md

   </tr>
   <tr valign="top">
     <td><code>braid</code></td>
-    <td>Object</td>
+    <td>Object array</td>
     <td colspan="2">
       The braid setup specific to this outfit.
+At most two braids can be defined.
 If omitted, no braid will be shown.
 See the braids section below.
     </td>
   </tr>
   <tr valign="top">